Rosie Flores: Biography

-Flores's current (as of 2013–2018) guitar of choice is her James Trussart SteeltopCaster.
+Flores's current (as of 2013–2018) guitar of choice is her James Trussart SteelTopCaster.
 She uses Fender amplifiers, and has also played Fender Telecasters, Gretsch electrics, Gibson Les Pauls, and various acoustic guitars.

+In 2019, Flores released her album, Simple Case of the Blues in the UK.

 Musical style

 According to AllMusic, Flores's "talent for alternative country and rockabilly made her a favorite with both audiences and critics."
 Nashville Scene defined Flores as a "New Wave country-rocker".
 San Diego Tribune described Flores as a "dynamo of rockabilly and cow-punk" who is "equally gifted as a singer, songwriter, guitarist and band leader [and] shines whether performing country, rock, swing or any of the other earthy American styles she has made her own."

 Personal life

 Flores has revealed that, under pressure from her manager, she had an abortion in 1986, shortly after signing with Warner Bros.
 She later regretted the decision.
 She has never been married, and has said that her lifestyle, which involves frequent touring, makes it difficult to maintain long-term relationships.